Audi's F1 team explained: the rocky road to 2026 launch

 Who has invested in the Audi F1 team?

-In November 2024, the Qatar sovereign wealth fund announced that it had acquired a “significant stake” in the Audi F1 team.
+In November 2024, the Qatar Investment Authority (QIA), Qatar’s sovereign wealth fund, announced it had acquired a significant minority stake in the Sauber Holding AG, which will become the Audi factory team in Formula 1 from 2026.

 Who will drive for the Audi F1 team?

-Nico Hülkenberg and Gabriel Bortoleto have been chosen as Audi’s first F1 driver.
-Both drivers drove for Sauber in 2025 with contracts that will take them into at least the first year of the Audi era.
+Nico Hülkenberg and Gabriel Bortoleto have been confirmed as Audi’s first Formula 1 drivers for the 2026 season.
+Both drivers competed for Sauber in 2025 on multi-year contracts that extend into the Audi era.

 What will the Audi-run F1 team be called?